bmndc/nokia-leo/README.md

 <!-------------------------------- LINKS -------------------------------->
 [by HMD]: https://nokiaphones-opensource.azureedge.net/download/phones/Nokia_6300_4G_20.00.17.01_OSS.tar.gz
 [`leo-v20` branch of this repository]: https://github.com/bmndc/nokia-leo/tree/leo-v20
+[cannot be used to compile a functional KaiOS build]: https://bmndc.github.io/nokia-leo/2024/08/06/kaios-rom.html

 [one of the most affordable]: https://www.hmdglobal.com/new-nokia-feature-phones-nokia-6300-4g-and-nokia-8000-4g
 [hatred reputation for its performance]: #known-issues